StructifyAI/structify/docs/source/python_client/analysis.rst

 Overview
 --------

-Part of the advantages to using Structify as a backend is the automatic powering of advanced analytis on top of your custom datasets.
+Part of the advantages to using Structify as a backend is the automatic powering of advanced analytics on top of your custom datasets.
 Currently, Structify powers the following:

 #. :ref:`Creating Custom Tags for Data <tagging>`
 #. :ref:`Sorting Data along Any Axis <sorting>`